Specifically, the STAR Program:

 Conference 2016: Suicide and the Family

-The STAR Program, in partnership with the Ohio Department of Mental Health and Addiction Services, present the third annual Suicide Prevention Conference, a statewide symposium focused on strategies, advancements and outcomes in suicide prevention.
+The STAR Program, in partnership with the Ohio Department of Mental Health and Addiction Services, present the annual Suicide Prevention Conference, a statewide symposium focused on strategies, advancements and outcomes in suicide prevention.

 The Ohio State University Wexner Medical Center